RickyYCheng/Any-JSON/README.md

 Any-JSON also handles circular references, this means a property can link back to the original object but it will simply be converted to a reference instead of triggering infinite recursion.
 This works by storing an index value (".i" property) for every *unique* object.

+## Types preserved
+Any-JSON automatically re-types values to the type of the property it is assigning to in an `Object`, meaning you can serialize objects with strict property types & still guarantee everything will be the correct type upon deserialization.

+Without automatic typing, Godot will fail to apply a standard `Array` value to a property of type `Array[int]`.
+The same applies to typed dictionaries & other typed values.

+The way Any-JSON ensures type safety is very efficient & doesn't require saving type data.
+During deserialization property type data is pulled from the class & that is used to tell the value what type it should be.

 ## Modular
 Everything is coded in GDScript across distinct classes & files, allowing for easy modification & extension.